cristianeams/MyPetbook_WPTheme/README.md

 ### What is it?

-MyPetbook theme is a Wordpress responsive theme developed using Underscores.me starter theme for MyPetbook website to support the app.
+MyPetbook theme is a Wordpress responsive theme developed using Underscores.me for MyPetbook website.

 ### Developers